AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 The calculation of coagulant dosage and the component of clay-humic acid mixture could be done on python now, we transferred the original MathCAD base code and translated it into python.
 Moreover, the team must gain a deeper understanding of how the the pre-mixed mixture of clay-humic acid can be removed at a successful rate, regardless of the ratio of HA to clay.
 This is a critical task as in essence our research goal is to be able to model our experiment in different scenarios.
 This should be applicable to both one stage and two stage coagulant addition.

-In the past, we found that two-stage coagulant addition needed more time than one stage addition to form floc blanket.
+In the past research, we found that two-stage coagulant addition needed more time than one stage addition to form floc blanket.
 But in several trials with relatively low turbidity, one stage addition can not form floc blanket while the two-stage addition could under the same condition.
+Up to now, no significant difference was observed between the lowest turbidiy of one stage and two stage addition experiment with same parameters.

 In the rest semester, we would keep running both one stage and two stage experiment.